Kaa-Iya del Gran Chaco National Park and Integrated Management Natural Area: Threats

 The most serious threats to the park come principally from hydrocarbon-related activities; seismic prospecting in the Bañados, drilling for petroleum in Ustarez and the Bolivia-Brazil gas pipelines, followed by the expansion of agricultural and cattle-ranching landuse; illegal commercial hunting and the diversion of the river Parapeto for agricultural purposes.

 Power base

 The area's most important settlements are Camiri, Charagua, Boyuibe and Cabezas in Cordillera Province, and San José in Chiquitos Province.

 Accessibility

 Access to the area is difficult.
 In the humid season, the Area's roads are unusable.
 Except for the Santa Cruz-Bajo Izoso-Camiri road which borders the Area and partially enters the communities of Bajo Izoso, there are no other stable roads.
 In many zones entrance is via cattle paths.
 From San José de Chiquitos there is a bridlepath which joins Fortín Ravelo and Suárez Arana, forming the most stable path in the extreme east of the Area.

-Access to this park is best though a licensed tour operator in Santa Cruz, Bolivia.